inSilecoInc/interactiveRaster/README.md

-# :mortar_borad: Interactive raster visualization with R
+# :mortar_board: Interactive raster visualization with R

 In this workshop: